• Skip to main content

 What you need:

 • One die.
-I won’t lie, we love it when each player has their own colored die, which is why we own a gazillion dice and why we own these awesome vintage colors dice.
+I won't lie, we love it when each player has their own colored die, which is why we own a gazillion dice and why we own an alarming amount of colored dice like these.

 • Pen and paper, or our printable score card.
-(Get it below)
+(Get our printable via the form, below)

 • At least 2 enthusiastic players